-The building was constructed from 1919 and 1921 by W.H.
+The KMJ Law building at 994 Main Street in Roanoke was built from 1919 to 1921 by W.H.
 Knight.
-Upon completion of the bank in 1921, Mr. Knight sold the building to R.J.
+Upon completion of the “bank” in 1921, Mr. Knight sold the building to R.J.
 Hooton.
 Two years later R.J transferred ownership to Paul Hooton and the Hooton family of lawyers owned the building until 1993.
-Though etched in stone above the entryway, the building never housed the First National Bank.
-Merchants and Farmers Bank, City Bank and Trust, and Sheppards Jewelry were all occupants of the first floor.
+Though etched in stone above the entryway, the building never housed the “First National Bank”.
+Merchants and Farmers Bank, City Bank and Trust, and Sheppards Jewelry were all occupants of the first floor over the years.

 In 2010, Kesa M. Johnston purchased the building and though some initial repairs were necessary, the full remodel did not begin until Spring 2015 and KMJ Law moved to the building February 2016.
 Kesa was fortunate to work with artisans who understood the significance of the revitalization and worked hard to lovingly restore this important landmark.
 Those individuals included Guy Baker and his sons Jefrey, Kyle and Adam who did the majority of the construction work, Mike Mekkelson-windows, Roy Whaley-roofing, Freddy Brown- plumbing, Jody Driver-electric, Patty Yearta-painting, and Dewayne Garrett-courtyard masonry.